All Products

 kubectl apply -f k8s-coredns-log.yaml

 1. Log on to the ACK console.
-In the navigation pane on the left, click Clusters.
+In the left navigation pane, click Clusters.

 2. On the Clusters page, find the cluster you want and click its name.
 In the left-side pane, choose Operations > Log Center.

-5. Click Search & Analyze to view the query and analysis results.
+5. Click Query/Analysis to view the results.

-• Log histogram
+• Log Histogram

-The log distribution histogram displays the distribution of query and analysis results in different time ranges.
+The log distribution histogram shows the distribution of logs over time.

 image..png